meltemod/mysite/content/authors/admin/_index.md

   link: /contact
 ---

-I am a research strategist and quantitative social scientist with 10+ years of experience designing and leading research and evaluation that inform strategy and decision-making in global health, social policy, and public opinion research.
-My work focuses on building scalable research and evaluation systems, integrating AI-assisted methods into evidence workflows, and translating complex data into strategic decisions.

-Most recently at the [Guttmacher Institute](https://www.guttmacher.org/), I led and contributed to large-scale analytical initiatives that inform policy and funding decisions in global health.
-Previously, I worked at [Pew Research Center's Data Labs](https://www.pewresearch.org/data-labs/) as a computational social scientist.
+I help mission-driven organizations turn complex data into decisions they can act on — and I help social scientists build careers beyond academia.

+Across a decade in global health, public opinion, and policy research, I design research and evaluation that informs strategy, funding, and public understanding.

 ## Work With Me

+<p class="home-available">Currently open to full-time research-leadership roles, alongside selected consulting and mentorship work.</p>

 <div class="work-cards">
   <div class="work-card">
-    <h3>Research Leadership</h3>
-    <p>10+ years of experience leading complex data analysis and research programs that bring together technical depth and organizational strategy.</p>
+    <h3>Portfolio</h3>
+    <p>A curated selection of applied and peer-reviewed work across global health, public opinion, and academic research.</p>
-    <a href="research">My approach to research →</a>
+    <a href="/works/">View selected work →</a>
   </div>
   <div class="work-card">
-    <h3>Reporting and Data Communication</h3>
-    <p>I translate methodologically rigorous research into clear, accessible outputs, with a focus on collaboration and organizational impact.</p>
+    <h3>Research Consulting</h3>
+    <p>For NGOs, foundations, and research organizations: monitoring &amp; evaluation, quantitative analysis, survey design, and AI strategy — academic-grade rigor on applied timelines.</p>
-    <a href="works">Public-facing work →</a>
+    <a href="/consulting/">Explore consulting →</a>
   </div>
   <div class="work-card">
     <h3>Mentorship for Social Scientists (MA/PhD → Alt-Ac Careers)</h3>
     <p>Transitioning beyond academia requires more than technical skill.
 I work with social scientists to reposition their experience, build a clear direction, and move into research roles at NGOs and industry.</p>
-    <a href="mentorship/">Get a free 30-minute consultation →</a>
+    <a href="/mentorship/">Get a free 30-minute consultation →</a>
   </div>
 </div>

-## Background

-PhD & MA in Sociology, University of Arizona (Tucson, AZ)
-MA & BA in Economics, Boğaziçi University (Boğaziçi Üniversitesi, İstanbul, Türkiye).

-Experience across academic, nonprofit, public opinion and policy-oriented research organizations.